Bela Lugosi: Early life

 Due to his activism in the actors' union in Hungary during the revolution of 1919 and his active participation in the Hungarian Soviet Republic, he was forced to flee his homeland when the government changed hands, initially accompanied by his first wife Ilona Szmik.
 They escaped to Vienna before settling in Berlin (in the Langestrasse), where he began acting in German silent films.
-During these moves, Ilona lost her unborn child, after which she left Lugosi and returned home to her parents where she filed for divorce, and soon after remarried.
+During these moves, Ilona lost her unborn child, after which she left Lugosi and returned home to her parents, where she filed for divorce and soon after remarried.

-Lugosi eventually travelled to New Orleans, Louisiana in December, 1920 working as a crewman aboard a merchant ship, then made his way north to New York City, where he again took up acting in (and sometimes directing) stage plays in 1921–1922, then worked in the New York silent film industry from 1923 to 1926.
+Lugosi eventually travelled to New Orleans, Louisiana, in December 1920 working as a crewman aboard a merchant ship, then made his way north to New York City, where he again took up acting in (and sometimes directing) stage plays in 1921–1922, then worked in the New York silent film industry from 1923 to 1926.
 In 1921, he met and married his second wife, Ilona von Montagh, a young Hungarian emigree and stage actress whom he had worked with years before in Europe.
-They only lived together for a few weeks, but their divorce took until October 1925 to be finalized.
+They only lived together for a few weeks, but their divorce was not finalized until October 1925.

 He later moved to California in 1928 to tour in the Dracula stage play, and his Hollywood film career took off.
 Lugosi claimed he performed the Dracula play around 1,000 times during his lifetime.
 He eventually became a U.S. citizen in 1931, soon after the release of his film version of Dracula.